The Great Lakes Museum is pleased to announce the S.S. Keewatin will be joining the Museum’s permanent collection in October 2023!

 - The Keewatin is an Edwardian-era (Titanic-era) steamliner formerly owned by CP Rail and built in 1907 by the Fairfield Shipbuilding and Engineering Co Ltd. of Glasgow, Scotland.

 - The ship appeared on CBC’s Murdoch Mysteries, episode 701, and was featured on a 2020 Royal Canadian Mint coin.
-Its history has been documented in two books.

-- There have been multiple books written about The Kee with additional information on its technical specifications and history.
+- There have been multiple books written about The Keewatin with additional information on its technical specifications and history.
 We look forward to sharing this information and our own research once the ship arrives in Kingston.
 Join our mailing list for the latest information on our planning and preparation for the Keewatin’s arrival or follow us on Facebook, Instagram, or Twitter.

 Frequently Asked Questions